iPhone XS Max: iOS 12

-The iPhone XS Max arrives with the iOS 12 operating system on board, with handy little additions such as grouped notifications and an easier to access (and manage) multi-tasking window arriving alongside bigger features such as Screen Time, which tracks how often you use your phone, and what you're using it for.
+The iPhone XS Max arrived with the iOS 12 operating system on board, with handy little additions such as grouped notifications and an easier to access (and manage) multi-tasking window arriving alongside bigger features such as Screen Time, which tracks how often you use your phone, and what you're using it for.

 From the Screen Time menu in settings you can set yourself usage limits, helping you use your phone less.
 You can read more about Screen Time, the other new features in iOS, and how the software performs on the new XS handsets, in our iPhone XS review and iOS 12 explainer.

-As on the iPhone X, one feature is noticeably absent from Apple's new trio of devices: the home button.
+As on the iPhone X, one feature is noticeably absent from Apple's trio of 2018 devices: the home button.
 Not only does that mean there's no Touch ID fingerprint scanner – Face ID has you well covered on the iPhone XS Max – there's no home button at all.